creativeprojects/gopenhab/README.md

 In theory, everything you can do in a DSL rule or in Jython should be available.

-This is very much work in progress, but you already get something like this working:
+This is work in progress, but here's an example of what you can already do with it:

 ```go
 package main